smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_table_templates.md

 Retrieves a list of all of available table templates in a certain order.
 Optionally can include search keywords as well.

-### __Parameters__

-- `search`: Word(s) that the names of queried table templates must contain.
-- `order_by`: How the query results should be ordered, there are three possible values: 'recent', based on date of creation from latest to oldest, 'name_asc', based on name from A to Z, and 'name_desc', based on name from Z to A.
-- `latest`: A boolean value that can be set to `True` if you only want to return the latest version of each table template.
-Otherwise, it returns all available versions (default: `False`).

 === "Python"

     ```python